Love Kills (film)

 Love Kills is a 1998 American crime thriller film written and directed by Mario Van Peebles.
 The film stars Van Peebles, Lesley Ann Warren, and Daniel Baldwin.

 Plot

 A masseur gets mixed up in the family plots at the mansion of a recently deceased Beverly Hills millionaire.

+Reception

+On Variety, Emanuel Levy wrote that "Love Kills, might have been an entertaining farce about the rich and wannabe rich in Beverly Hills, but severely flawed pic lacks an intelligent script and a unifying directorial touch."
+On The Guardian, Rob Mackie wrote that the film is "freewheeling and frisky thriller (...) has fun but Van Peebles tries to pack in a bit too much."